Applying store credit (legacy)

 .

-When you issue a refund on an order that uses store credit, the refund is first applied to the primary payment source and then the store credit.
+When you issue a refund on an that uses store credit, the refund is first applied to the primary payment source and then the store credit.